 FINES, FEES: In part due to automatic renewals and reductions in fines, budgeted fines and fees are lower than budgeted for previous years.
-With the help of a collection agency, we continue to maintain collection activities for debts \$25 and higher.
+With the help of a collection agency, we continue to maintain collection activities for debts \$50 and higher.

-PHOTOCOPIER & INTERNET COPY FEES: Budgeted revenue for copier fees match the prior year budget and the current year estimate.
+PHOTOCOPIER & INTERNET COPY FEES: Budgeted revenue for copier fees match the prior year budget, but are below the current year estimate.

-MISCELLANEOUS: An increase from current year estimates of 19% is projected, again based on current activity.
+MISCELLANEOUS: An increase from current year estimates of 22% is projected, again based on current activity.